Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 This feature is the main function of the website.
 This allows users to select an emotion from a selection of five by navigating left or right.
 From the selected emotion the user can then select an intensity by navigating up or down.
 The user is able to either use the arrow buttons to navigate through or by 'swiping' through by click and dragging within the emoji selection area.
 This function makes more sense on a phone but still works on either.
 Once a user has selected an emoji they are able to submit it.
-Once submitted the entry is saved in the database and the user is prompted in a popup window that allows them to view a youtube video if they would like.
+Once submitted the entry is saved in the database and the user is prompted in a popup window that allows them to view a YouTube video if they would like.
 Each different emoji including the various intensity is assigned a text that is displayed below to clarify what each emoji represents.

-Each time a emoji is sent to the database these fields are stored:
+Each time an emoji is sent to the database these fields are stored:
 - `_id: string;`
 - `userID: string;`
 - `ownerFirstName: string;`